AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ## Next steps {#next-steps}

 After sourcing completes, audiences are available in **[!UICONTROL My audiences]** for activation, overlap analysis, and measurement workflows.
+To activate sourced audiences with collaborators, see [Activate audiences](../collaborate/activate.md).

 Other available sourcing methods include Experience Platform, [!DNL Amazon S3], [!DNL Google Cloud Storage], [!DNL Snowflake], and CSV file upload.
 For other audience sourcing methods, see: